-A traditional favorite of Winnipeggers for many years!
+A traditional favourite of Winnipeggers for many years!
 Head north of Winnipeg on Highway #9 and turn right at River Road to enjoy the fabulous scenery along the River Road Heritage Parkway, studded with wayside stops, historic stone buildings, modern luxury homes and incredible vistas along the Red River.

 At Lockport, stretch your legs at the St. Andrews Lock and Dam, or the Lockport Provincial Heritage Park on the other side of the bridge.
-Treat yourself to snacks at Skinner’s, the Half Moon or Sonia’s stand and head south on Henderson Highway to see the iconic onion-domed churches of the tiny Ukrainian communities that line this winding road that takes you back to the city.
+Treat yourself to snacks at Skinner’s, the Half Moon, or Sonia’s stand and head south on Henderson Highway to see the iconic onion-domed churches of the tiny Ukrainian communities that line this winding road that takes you back to the city.

 #3.
 Fish and Fun Seeker

-Lockport, Selkirk and the “miracle mile(s)” between them are great for ice-fishing, too, as is the south basin of Lake Winnipeg near Chalet Beach and Matlock.
+Lockport, Selkirk, and the “miracle mile(s)” between them are great for ice-fishing too, as is the south basin of Lake Winnipeg near Chalet Beach and Matlock.

-Take the family and take a whole day!
+Take the family (and take a whole day)!

 #4.
 Family Finder

-Later settlers – Icelanders, Germans and Ukrainians occupy graveyards tied to the Selkirk / East Selkirk communities.
+Later settlers (Icelanders, Germans and Ukrainians) occupy graveyards tied to the Selkirk / East Selkirk communities.
 The final resting place of Chief Peguis and many of his people lies beside St. Peter’s Church near the majestic St. Peter’s Dynevor Bridge.

-The Robert Jefferson Heritage Collection at the Gaynor Family Library offers a growing body of information on local history and families.
+The Robert Jefferson Heritage Collection at the Gaynor Family Regional Library offers a growing body of information on local history and families.

 #5.
 Beach Bum

-Next door is Grand Marais, with groceries, more restaurants and shops, gas, entertainment, and ATM.
+Next door is Grand Marais, with groceries, more restaurants and shops, gas, entertainment, and an ATM.
 The visitor info centre features a modern interactive museum which showcases the history of the resort.

-Patricia Beach, a less developed provincial park provides a haven for beach-goers who want a quieter and more natural environment.
+Patricia Beach, a less developed provincial park, provides a haven for beach-goers who want a quieter and more natural environment.
 It’s also on Highway 59, just past the South Beach Casino.

 Take a picnic and stay ‘til sunset!